 Who are we?

 Michelle Loukidis received her photographic training at TUT in Tshwane.
 She worked as a highly successful wedding photographer for over 10 years.
 However, her keen interests in photographic development led her to the Market Photo Workshop, in Newtown, where she has trained and mentored young photographers for over 15 years.
 Many students have then gone on to receive important grants and mentorships through her guidance.
-Through this process she has also helped train photographers from other African countries, running workshops in Sudan and Cape Verde.
+Through this process she has also helped train photographers from other African countries, running workshops in Sudan, Kinshasa and Cape Verde.

 A fine artist herself, she has exhibited her photographs in solo and group exhibitions.
 Recent exhibits include a solo exhibition, Recesses, at Res gallery, participation in group shows at the Turbine Art Fair, The Fringe and at the AVA gallery in Cape Town.
 She also participated in the first Everard Read Photographic Mesh series (2018), which aimed at acquainting audiences with critical photographic practices.